 Note: time is a factor just as much as price in business.
 You have to sell the service at a higher price than it costs and you have to sell faster than you spend.

 That is efficiency.
 You might ask yourself, how you can tell if you are selling inefficiently?
 Well...ask yourself any of the following questions:

 If you answered yes to any of those questions then you should start to investigate your selling efficiency.
-Especially since all of the symptoms listed above can cause your stress and anxiety levels to increase.
+Especially since all of the symptoms listed above mean that you business has poor cash flow; a condition that can cause your stress and anxiety levels to increase.

-If you are selling efficiently then you have a scalable business on your hands...but how can you tell if your business is truly scalable?
+If you are selling efficiently, chances are you have a scalable business on your hands...but how do you truly tell if your business is truly scalable?